 This shocking development comes just hours after Netflix co-CEO Ted Sarandos visited the White House to meet with Donald Trump.
 Did anything significant happen during that meeting?
 Did Sarandos realize that there were too many obstacles to overcome?

-Here’s a statement from the streamer:
+Here’s a statement from Netflix about bowing out from the Warner Bros bidding war:

 Netflix, Inc. today announced that it has declined to raise its offer for Warner Bros.
 Netflix had earlier received notice from Warner Bros.
 Discovery (WBD) that its Board of Directors has determined Paramount Skydance’s (PSKY) latest proposal constitutes a “Superior Proposal” under the terms of WBD’s existing merger agreement with Netflix.